open-traffic-generator/ixia-c/docs/deployments_kne.md

   kne create topology.yaml
   ```

-* After deploying, you are now ready to run a test using this topology.
+* After deployment, you are now ready to run a test using this topology.

 ## Destroy/Remove the topology